neetjn/riot-is-password-known/README.md

 ### About

-**riot-is-password-known** is a Riot.js plugin to check a given password against the haveibeenpwned.com api, and verify if password has been used.
+**riot-is-password-known** is a Riot.js plugin to check a given password against the haveibeenpwned.com api, and verify it's secure.

 ### Support